Why We Need Prompt Drift: Understanding the Importance of Monitoring in Generative AI

 Conclusion

-RAG promised to ground LLMs in trusted knowledge—but that promise breaks if prompts drift and retrievers degrade.
-The Prompt Drift Index (PDI) is the governance-ready metric enterprises need to monitor these systems continuously, prevent silent failures, and satisfy regulatory oversight.
 As I see it, responsible AI is not just about reducing bias or hallucinations.
-It’s about making AI behaviour measurable, predictable, and auditable.
+It’s about making AI behavior measurable, predictable, and auditable.
 PDI delivers exactly that.
-If you are building or governing AI systems, now is the time to add Prompt Drift Index to your monitoring stack.
+If you are building or governing AI systems, now is the time to add the Prompt Drift Index to your monitoring stack.

 Comments